-To avoid parties rushing through transactions, the government has reserved the right to apply the provisions of the NSI Act retrospectively for transactions completing between 12 November 2021 and 3 January 2022.
+To avoid parties rushing through transactions, the government reserved the right to apply the provisions of the NSI Act retrospectively for transactions completing between 12 November 2021 and 3 January 2022.

-13.7.6 Enforcement
+13.12.6 Enforcement

-Completing a notifiable acquisition without approval will mean the acquisition is legally void and may mean that the acquirer is subject to civil or criminal penalties including up to 5 years in prison and/or a fine of up to the greater of 5% of an organisation's global turnover or £10m, whichever is the greater.
+Completing a notifiable acquisition without approval will mean the acquisition is legally void and may mean that the acquirer is subject to civil or criminal penalties including up to 5 years in prison and/or a fine of up to the greater of 5% of an organisation's global turnover or £10m.